mend/renovate-ce-ee/docs/reporting-apis.md

 Defaults to Open pull requests only

-**Example:** Fetch a list of all open pull requests created by Renovate on repos on org ‘justo-mend’
+**Example:** Fetch a list of all open pull requests created by Renovate on repo `justo-mend/demo-repo-7`

 [GET] http://localhost/api/repos/justo-mend/-/demo-repo-7/pulls